guojson/AgCNER/BiLSTM-CRF/README.md

 # AgCNER
 a publicly available dataset for Chinese agricultural diseases and pests

-# Note
-In this program, only a part of dataset is made public because the manuscript is still under review. all data will be released as soon as the paper is accepted.

 # Data
 The released data can be found in data/agcner.
 The data information and results can be found bellow:
 ## Entity Tags